In Depth: Audio Plugins and Formats for Video Professionals

 SmartSound Sonicfire Pro for Final Cut Pro X – SmartSound provides Final Cut Pro users with thousands of music selections that can be automatically edited to fit any length of media and dropped into your Final Cut Pro timeline in THREE simple and easy steps.
 Below is an older video but it shows the same process.

-iZotope - The video below is a first look at iZotope RX3, which works in Premiere Pro.
+iZotope – The video below is the first look at iZotope RX3, which works in Premiere Pro.

 Some iZotope Products work in Vegas.

 Many Waves plugins also work in Vegas.

 Just a quick pitch for an often overlooked section of our site.
 Check out our Stock Media section for Sound Effects and Music Libraries from Sonic Reality, LME and Video Copilot!